Climate Change as a Moral Call to Social Transformation

 The crisis has many manifestations.
 It can be seen in our commitment to interminable wars conducted with ruthless weaponry; in the rise of the all-seeing surveillance state; in the widening gulf between the super-rich economic elite and everyone else; in the brokenness of our political system, its subservience to the corporate oligarchs; and in the global hegemony of corporate capitalism as the primary determinant of global policy.
 In all these ramifications, however, the crisis we face is inescapably moral.
 It stems from distortions in our most fundamental perceptions and values, distortions that infiltrate our social systems and thereby drive predatory political, social, and economic policies.
 What we face, therefore, is actually a systemic crisis with moral and spiritual dimensions, of which the climate crisis is just one particularly ominous manifestation.

 What underlies this multifaceted, interwoven, mutually reinforcing crisis in all its dimensions, even those that seem far-removed from climate issues, is a sweeping inversion of values that elevates the pursuit of financial wealth to a position of dominion over virtually all areas of human activity.
 This inversion allows purely monetary value to prey upon authentic, life-enriching value.
 It turns every other sphere of concern, social and natural, into a source of raw materials to be exploited to increase economic gain.
-As a result, we are undermining the stable natural order on which human civilization depends.
+As a result, we are undermining the stable natural order on which human civilization depends.1In session three of the second EcoSattva Training, Bhikkhu Bodhi presented his updated and more comprehensive analysis of the domains, actualization and perversion of value.
+Even the PDF handout Domains of Value is compelling.

 For practical purposes, the spheres of authentic value can be considered threefold: the inanimate natural world, the sphere of animate nonhuman beings, and the human world.
 These three constitute a pyramidal structure wherein each more refined and complex sphere depends on the more basic ones, but not conversely.
 Thus the well-being of animate creatures depends on a vibrant natural world, and human beings on the delicate web of nonhuman life forms.
 However, despite the fragility of these relationships, we have recklessly set about to conquer, colonize, and master each sphere of genuine value merely to extract the financial wealth it is capable of yielding.
 By making ever-rising levels of growth and ever-expanding profits the aim of the world economy, we are straining the earth’s regenerative capacity to its limits.
 By treating monetary wealth as the overriding objective of our economic undertakings, we are nullifying the prospects for genuine affluence.